agama-project/agama/doc/pxe.md

  </os>
 ```

-After starting the machine, you should choose the option to boot from PXE and introduce `iguana` in
+Now your virtual machine should be ready to boot from PXE and start Iguana/D-Installer.
+Once the
-the `boot:` prompt (or the name you chose in the `pxelinux.cfg/default` file).
+system boots and the services are started, you should be able to access D-Installer with a browser
+on port 9090.